 space) of the system.
 Synthetic (RGB or CMY) colour systems moreover,

-cannot properly recreate colours which correspond to the violet (450 -
+cannot properly recreate colours that correspond to the violet (450 -

 do), which is why photographs of bluebells always come out wrong.
 When

-editing images, it is best to use a working colour space which
+editing images, it is best to use a working colour space that

 corresponds reasonably closely to that of the intended display device.